spcl/deep-weather/README.md

 To make a combined prediction aimed at reducing the forecast skill (CRPS), you will need to provide a path to the bias corrected mean and ground truth in the appropriate form in [preprocessing_parameters.py](Uncertainty_Quantification/Preprocessing/preprocessing_parameters.py), as well as set the CRPS flag there and in [parameters.py](Uncertainty_Quantification/parameters.py).

 ### Contents structure
-`Bias_Correction` Preprocessing and Model for Bias Correction, refer to `Bias_Correction/README.md` `Uncertainty_Quantification` Preprocessing and Model for Uncertainty Quantification
+`Bias_Correction` Preprocessing and model for Bias Correction, refer to `Bias_Correction/README.md` `Uncertainty_Quantification` Preprocessing and model for Uncertainty Quantification
  - `\parameters.py` All hyperparameters and settings for the model, edit this file to add the paths to your preprocessed data
  - `\predict.py` Evaluates the model on test data
  - `\RESNET2D.py` Our TensorFlow model for Uncertainty Quantification